Bay Area Rapid Transit expansion: Funding and electoral history (2000–2008)

+Proposed extensions

 Livermore extension: Tri-Valley Corridor (I-580 & I-680)

-Service in the Tri-Valley area had previously been considered with diesel multiple service originating at Walnut Creek and running as far east as Tracy.
+Service in the Tri-Valley area had previously been considered with diesel multiple unit service originating at Walnut Creek and running as far east as Tracy.
 A proposed extension will further service from Dublin/Pleasanton station east to Livermore, either via traditional BART infrastructure, diesel multiple unit technology similar to eBART, or enhanced bus service.
 It could possibly continue over the Altamont Pass into Tracy and the Central Valley along I-580 and I-205.

 As part of BART's 50th anniversary and envisioning another fifty years of service, planners foresaw a new East Bay alignment originating at Warm Springs station and running via Interstate 680 to the Martinez Amtrak station.
 It would connect to the existing stations at Dublin / Pleasanton and go north through Dublin, San Ramon, Danville, and Alamo to the existing Walnut Creek station via the I-680 corridor.

 An existing diesel commuter rail line, the Altamont Corridor Express (ACE), currently operates through Livermore.
 The two systems are linked, though not directly, by a free shuttle bus which transfers passengers between the ACE Pleasanton station and the BART Dublin/Pleasanton station.